davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 #### Listbox options

 The `input_list_item` function is used to generate each list item.
 Each item will have a label the displays the option and an icon that will be used to indicate of the option is selected.
-To indicate that the element is a selectable option, I will add the attribute `role = "option"`.
+To indicate that the element is a selectable option, each item has the attribute `role = "option"`.
 I will also added few custom `data-*` attributes that will be used in the input binding.

 Here is the R code for this function.